SarahBass/SarahBass/README.md

 - 📫 How to reach me: VirtualStarWatch@gmail.com

-🎨 I have art skills using Photoshop,
-Vectornator, Adobe Illustrator, and use various Animation or 3D programs like Blender.

-💻 I can program in Kotlin, Java, C++, C,
-Javascript, Assembly, and Python.

 🎓 Currently enrolled in undergraduate classes for computer science.
 Graduated CSUF with a B.A. in English, have certificates in special education, multiple subjects, and single subject: English.
 Now pursuing B.S. in Computer Science.

+🎨 I can use Photoshop, Vectornator, Adobe Illustrator, and use various Animation or 3D programs like Blender.

+💻 I can program in Kotlin, Java, C++, C,
+Javascript, Assembly, and Python.

 # Upcomping Releases